jennifert/jekyll-site/_drafts/mac-local-dev-server.markdown

 ###Using Composer to install Dependancies

 This will use Composer to install files needed for <a href="http://www.slimframework.com/" target="_blank">Slim 3</a> as an example.
-The demo video uses Xampp as a temporary measure as the videos for fixing Apache (described below) where not yet comepleted.
+The demo video uses Xampp as a temporary measure as the videos for fixing Apache (described below) where not yet completed.

-From your project folder run the below command to add Slim as a dependancy:
+From your project folder run the below command to add Slim as a dependency:

 <code>composer require slim/slim "^3.0"</code>

 Once completed, follow the steps in the "<a href="http://www.slimframework.com/docs/tutorial/first-app.html" target="_blank">First Application</a>" tutorial to get started.
 Please be sure to update the path for the "<code>require '../vendor/autoload.php';</code>" to your directory.
-In the video, my require simily has: <code>require 'vendor/autoload.php';</code>
+In the video, my require has: <code>require 'vendor/autoload.php';</code>

 ## Enable apache
 On Mac computers apache comes pre-installed though has to be run from the terminal (in Snow Leopard and before, there was a web panel installed).
 To see if its running, go to: <a href="http://localhost" target="_blank">http://localhost</a>.
 If you see an error, here are some commands to help you get started (they will need to be run from the terminal).